-It's time for an absolutely delicious and seasonal Vegan Orange Olive Oil Cake with freshly squeezed Cara Cara orange juice, orange blossom water, and ripe juicy figs. This orange blossom cake is so moist, perfectly tender, and absolutely delicious!
-I can't wait for you to bake this drool-worthy Vegan Orange Blossom & Fig Olive Oil Cake!
+It's time for an absolutely delicious and seasonal Vegan Orange Olive Oil Cake with freshly squeezed Cara Cara orange juice, orange blossom water, pomegranate, and ripe juicy figs. This vegan orange cake is so moist, perfectly tender, and absolutely delicious!

-My favorite part about making olive oil cakes is that you can make them in ONE BOWL with minimal tools!
+My favorite part about making this vegan orange cake is that you can make it in ONE BOWL with minimal tools!
 No creaming butter and sugar and NO standing mixer needed.
-This recipe was adapted from my Vegan Grapefruit Olive Oil Cake and Vegan Blood Orange Chocolate Olive Oil Cake which are two of the most popular recipes on SGTO!